jkingportfolio/CI_PP1_TheCocktailBar/README.md

 ### Site Owner Goals

-- Bring awareness to a broader audience of the existance of The Cocktail Bar thus increasing customer foot fall
+- Bring awareness to a broader audience of the existence of The Cocktail Bar thus increasing customer foot fall
-- Provide a way for new and existing customers to engage with the buisness
+- Provide a way for new and existing customers to engage with the business
-- Provide a clear and hassle free method for customers to book a table via booking form.
+- Provide a clear and hassle-free method for customers to book a table via booking form.

 ## User Experience

 ### Target Audience

 - People looking to have a casual drink
-- People looking to find a venue for an event such a birthday
+- People looking to find a venue for an event, such a birthday party
 - People looking for a venue to relax with friends

 ### User Requirements and Expectations

-- Find information easy and quick
+- Find information easily and quickly
-- Navigate the pages easily
+- Navigate the pages seamlessly
 - Links and website functions to act as expected
 - An easy way to book a table at the bar
-- Simple "too the point" content that which a user can quickly digest
+- Simple "to the point" content that a user can quickly digest

 ### User stories

 #### First time user

-1. As a first time user i would want to gain insight as to what type of establishment the bar is
+1. As a first time user I would want to gain insight as to what type of establishment the bar is
-2. As a first time user i would want to know more about the bar
+2. As a first time user I would want to know more about the bar
-3. As a first time user i would want to know where the bar is located
+3. As a first time user I would want to know where the bar is located
-4. As a first time user i would want to know the opening hours of the bar
+4. As a first time user I would want to know the opening hours of the bar
-5. As a first time user i would want to know the drinks available and their prices
+5. As a first time user I would want to know the drinks available and their prices

 #### Returning user

-6. As a returning user i would want to know of recent news related to the bar
+6. As a returning user I would want to know of recent news related to the bar
-7. As a returning user i would want to see the menu
+7. As a returning user I would want to see the menu
-8. As a returning user i would want to find the phone number to book a table via telephone
+8. As a returning user I would want to find the phone number to book a table via telephone
-9. As a returning use i would want to see the opening times
+9. As a returning use I would want to see the opening times
-10. As a returning user i would want to book a table via an online booking system
+10. As a returning user I would want to book a table via an online booking system
-11. As a returning user i would want to find the owners social media accounts
+11. As a returning user I would want to find the owners social media accounts

 #### Site owner

-12. As a site owner i would like to introduce the bar to potential clients
+12. As a site owner I would like to introduce the bar to potential clients
-13. As the site owner i would want to be able to take bookings via an online form booking system
+13. As the site owner I would want to be able to take bookings via an online form booking system
-14. As the site owner i would want to have the ability to let its customers be aware of recent news such a Cocktail tasting events, changes to opening hours and additions to the menu
+14. As the site owner I would want to have the ability to let its customers be aware of recent news such a Cocktail tasting events, changes to opening hours and additions to the menu
-15. As a site owner i would like users to be able to easily navigate the site, creating a nice user experience
+15. As a site owner I would like users to be able to easily navigate the site, creating a nice user experience
-16. As a site owner i would like the user to intially be presented with a striking image to generate excitement about the site and the bar itself
+16. As a site owner I would like the user to intially be presented with a striking image to generate excitement about the site and the bar itself
-17. As a site owner i would not want the user to have to result in using the browser back button to navigate back to the site if a 404 error occurs
+17. As a site owner I would not want the user to have to result in using the browser back button to navigate back to the site if a 404 error occurs

 ## Design

 ### Design Choices

 The website was designed with a simple monochrome theme in mind.
-This represents the simplicity of the website and the black and white transparency of the buisness to its customers.
+This represents the simplicity of the website and the black and white transparency of the business to its customers.

 ### Colour

-The colour palette for the website is made up of 4 main colours and an addition one for the owners signiture
+The colour palette for the website is made up of 4 main colours and an additional one for the owner's signature

 - #000000 (Black)
 - #FFFFFF (White)